 The information contained herein is provided by Plains Cotton Cooperative Association (PCCA), a farmer-owned cotton marketing cooperative headquartered in Lubbock, Texas.
 It is for general informational purposes only and is obtained from sources believed to be reliable; however its accuracy and completeness is not guaranteed by PCCA, and PCCA offers no representations or warranties of any kind in providing this information.
 Nothing contained herein is intended, or should be construed, as advice or guidance for the marketing of cotton.

-• The May contract settled at 67.47 cents per pound, down 51 points for the week.
+• The May contract settled at 66.60 cents per pound, down 87 points for the week.
+Prices remained in the trading range of recent weeks but moved closer to the lower end.

 The Week Ahead